cronvel/spellcast/doc/events.md

   argument `nexts`, and `roleIds`, if not null, is an array of IDs of roles that activated it (if relevant), provided in the last `roleList` event, in the `roles` argument.

+* split: roles/players are splitted in 2 or more groups
+* join: roles/players are joined again

+* wait (what): currently waiting for something to happen, `what` is the code (`string`), where:
+	* otherBranches: roles were splitted into multiple branches, and the client must wait for other branches to finish, roles are done waiting once the 'join' event is received.

 * image
 * sound
 * music